dolphjs/docs/content/controllers.md

 }
 ```

-From the above code, when we want to call the **greet** method to process request, we reach that method using the path `/user/greet`.
+In the example above, to call the greet method and process a request, you would use the path `/user/greet`.

-> info **Hint** The **Route()** decorator is required in order for your request handler method to be reached.
-Creating only a controller via the CLI is very easy and recommended because the controller class get's registerd in the component class automatically for you:  `$ dolph g -c <name>` command.
+> info **Hint** The **Route()** decorator is necessary for your request handler method to be accessible.
+It’s recommended to create a controller via the CLI using the `$ dolph g -c <name>` command, as this automatically registers the controller class in the component class for you.

 The `Get()` decorator is a HTTP request method decorator which marks the **greet** method handler as a [get request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET).
 When the **Registrar** registers the controller into the dolph engine, a route mapping looking like this is created `GET /user/greet`.